This is part one of a look back at the life and career of Winnipeg-born singer and actress Deanna Durbin.

 As for young Edna Mae, she showed an aptitude and a love for singing.
-Sister Edith took notice and once she began full-time work enrolled her at the Ralph Thomas Voice Academy in Los Angeles.
+Sister Edith took notice and once she began full-time work as a teacher she enrolled her at the Ralph Thomas Voice Academy in Los Angeles.

-For Edna Mae, the main draw was her 'granny' Sophia Read who lived with sons Jack and Albert at their small home on Berrydale.
+For Edna Mae, the main draw was her 'granny', Sophia Read, who lived with sons Jack and Albert at their small home on Berrydale Avenue.
 Mrs. Read (1860 - 1944) was from Chester, England and shared the same birthday as Deanna, though 61 years apart !

-The longest period of time Deanna spent in Winnipeg since moving to L.A. was the summer of 1935.
-She visited again in 1936 and 1937 but, after that, her meteoric career path kept her away.
+The longest period of time Deanna spent in Winnipeg after moving to L.A. was the summer of 1935.
+She visited again in 1936 and 1937, but after that, her meteoric career path appears to have kept her away.

 Durbin with her mother (undated, Western Canada Pictoral Index)